Find and Replace Line Breaks in Excel (6 Examples)

 Steps

-• Select the cell C5, and enter the following formula:
+• Select cell C5, and enter the following formula:

 =TRIM(SUBSTITUTE(SUBSTITUTE(B5,CHAR(13),""),CHAR(10),", "))

-• After the formula, you will notice that the content in cell B5 which contains line breaks now contains no line breaks and replaced every line breaks with ”,” in cell C5.
+• After the formula, you will notice that the content in cell B5 which contains line breaks now contains no line breaks and replaced every line break with ”,” in cell C5.

 Find and Replace Line Breaks in Excel using Trim function

-• Drag the Fill Handle icon that the corner of cell C5, and drag it to cell C8.
+• Drag the Fill Handle icon in the corner of cell C5, and drag it to cell C8.

 • You will notice that all the content in the range of cells B5:B8 is now replaced with line breaks with “,” in the range of cells C5:C8.